jmczab/git-tris/Gaming system install.md

 sudo apt install steam-installer curl cmake git build-essential scdoc -y
 ```

 Run Steam once so it sets up and patches, and then login.
-Add library /opt/games/SteamLibrary

 As an alternative to Steam Proton, grab the latest GE proton (https://github.com/GloriousEggroll/proton-ge-custom), untar to ~/.steam/root/compatibilitytools.d/ (needs to be created)